 I recommend serving this Tzatziki sauce as an appetizer with crudités and pita chips or pita bread, drizzled with a little bit of extra-virgin olive oil and garnished with more herbs.
 It’s a healthier alternative to veggies and ranch to serve at your next get-together.

-OR, use it as a dip for Greek meatballs (Keftedes).
+OR, use it as a dip for Greek meatballs (Keftedes) or homemade potato chips.

 Here’s the printable recipe!
 And a special thanks to my Aunt Viki for sharing her recipe!

-- 1/2 teaspoon kosher salt (more if needed)
+- 1/2 teaspoon kosher salt plus more if needed

 - Place the grated cucumber in a mesh sieve over a bowl.
 Sprinkle with a pinch of salt and gently toss together.
 Place a clean towel on top of the cucumbers, with a heavy can (or something similar) on top to weigh it down.
-Allow to sit for at least 5 minutes.
+Allow to sit for at least 5 minutes- the liquid from the cucumber will collect in the bowl below.

-- Meanwhile, mix the yogurt, salt, olive oil, garlic, dill, and lemon juice together in a medium bowl.
+- Meanwhile, mix the Greek yogurt (2 cups), kosher salt (1/2 teaspoon), olive oil (2 tablespoons), minced garlic, chopped fresh dill (2 tablespoons), and lemon juice (2 tablespoons) together in a medium bowl.

 - Mix the grated cucumber into the yogurt mixture.
 Taste and adjust seasoning if necessary.